jouellnyc/UART/sim800L/README.md

 | SIM800L VCC | 5V |
 | SIM800L GND | GND |

-5 Pins Total, RST and VDD were not needed.
-You could also connect the SIM800L VCC  to pin 39/VSYS of the Pico.
+5 Pins Total, RST and VDD were not needed to be connected.
+I used a 5V/3A wall power supply and also 4 X 1.2 V AA Enerloop batteries in a pack for the mobile setup to power the pico (with the latter I connected SIM800L VCC  to pin 39/VSYS of the Pico).

 ### Tips from Arduino Forum
 ```